Music writer Robert Hilburn on the love, artistry and comeback of Johnny Cash

 “That was part of Cash’s message — if you’re always having problems, try to stick with it.
 Things will be better.”

-Watch the broadcast conversation between Robert Hilburn’s and Jeffrey Brown on “Johnny Cash: The Life”.
+Watch chief arts correspondent Jeffrey Brown’s broadcast conversation with Robert Hilburn’s on “Johnny Cash: The Life”.